 Set the Storage mode of DimPromotion to Dual.
 It is very important to use the Dual storage mode.
-With this setup, Power BI for aggregation-based analysis will use the in-memory copy of the DimPromition, and for the atomic transaction levels, will use the DirectQuery version of it.
+With this setup, Power BI for aggregation-based analysis will use the in-memory copy of the DimPromition, and for the atomic transaction levels, it will use the DirectQuery version of it.
 Read my blog post here to learn all about the Dual storage mode.

 After setting up relationships and storage modes, you need to Manage Aggregations on the Sales and Promotion Agg table (this is our second aggregation table);

-Everything is very similar to the Aggregation setup we had before for the Sales Agg table.
+Everything is similar to the Aggregation setup we had before for the Sales Agg table.
 For this one, the only addition is the Group By action on PromotionKey.

 Testing the result